wez/wezterm/docs/recipes/passing-data.md

 return {}
 ```

+If you install the [wezterm shell integration](../shell-integration.md) you
+will get a more comprehensive set of user vars set for you automatically.

 User vars enable you to very deliberately signal information from your pane to
 your wezterm config, and will work across multiplexer connections and even